iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/layer-1-landscape.md

 that enables [Alias outputs](https://wiki.iota.org/shimmer/introduction/explanations/ledger/alias/), [NFTs](https://wiki.iota.org/shimmer/introduction/explanations/ledger/nft/)
-and [native tokens and foundries](https://wiki.iota.org/shimmer/introduction/explanations/ledger/foundry/) on layer 1 as long as you can cover the minimum [storage deposit](#storage-deposits).
+and [native tokens and foundries](https://wiki.iota.org/shimmer/introduction/explanations/ledger/foundry/) on layer 1, as long as you can cover the minimum [storage deposit](#storage-deposits).

 ## Storage Deposits

 ### IOTA

-There are no data storage deposits in the IOTA network as it relies on [dust protection](https://wiki.iota.org/introduction/reference/details/#dust-protection), which means you can only send microtransactions of less than 1Mi if the target address already has at least 1Mi.
+There are no data storage deposits in the IOTA network, as it relies  on [dust protection](https://wiki.iota.org/introduction/reference/details/#dust-protection), which means you can only send microtransactions of less than 1Mi if the target address already has at least 1Mi.

 ### Shimmer

-The Stardust protocol improves on IOTA dust protection by introducing [storage deposits](https://wiki.iota.org/shimmer/introduction/explanations/what_is_stardust/storage_deposit/).
+The Stardust protocol improves IOTA dust protection by introducing [storage deposits](https://wiki.iota.org/shimmer/introduction/explanations/what_is_stardust/storage_deposit/).
-In a nutshell, this means that you have to back up any data you store on the Tangle with [SMR tokens](tokens-and-wallets.md#storage-deposits). **The deposit is not a fee**, and it can be refunded as soon as the output is cleaned up.
+You must back up any data you store on the Tangle with [SMR tokens](tokens-and-wallets.md#storage-deposits). **The deposit is not a fee**, and it can be refunded as soon as the output is cleaned up.